open-speech/kaldi-io/README.md

     - mkl (recommended)
       - install [conda](https://www.anaconda.com/download/), and use it to install mkl: `conda install mkl` (mkl is installed with conda by default)
       - when cmake, `conda` should be in your path
-    - ~~atlas~~
+    - atlas
       - ubuntu: `sudo apt-get install libatlas3-base`
-      - deprecated, until i figure out how cmake can find it across many linux distributions
+      - when cmake, it maynot find your atlas automatically, thus you need set the math lib path as in "#About" below.
     - Accelerate framework (need do nothing for "macOS/Darwin")
     - ...